puyanwei/bowling-scorecard-feedback/README.md

 Glad I finally did it, it is a lot more complex on first appearance!
 The design can be improved of course, and other features like adding in keyboard inputs for the buttons would be nice.
 But I'm glad I can put this to rest, and its nice to see the progress I have made in comparison to the other attempts.

-Kingpin is an awesome movie!
+Kingpin is an awesome movie if you like comedy!

 ![Kingpin-Sequel](https://user-images.githubusercontent.com/14803518/205329589-231aeaeb-9d4a-45b8-b779-30fbd41d85ac.jpg)